bigianb/blender-tooling/README.md

 You will need the Area 51 game data.
 Many people have this because it was distributed for free by the US Army.

 Set the environment variable `A51_GAME_DATA` to the root of the PC game data (the directory which contains the file BOOT.DFS).
-Set the environment variable `A51_DOOM_DATA` to the base directory of your doom3-BFG installation.
-I assume you are using RBDOOM3-BFG
+Set the environment variable `A51_DOOM_DATA` to where the mod will be written.
+If your doom base directory is at /xxx/yyy/base then set I suggest setting this to /xxx/yyy/a51mod.

-Running Dreamland in VSCode will create a blend file in maps/a51 in the DOOM3 base directory.
+Running Dreamland in VSCode will create a blend file in maps in the `A51_DOOM_DATA` directory.
-The exporter currently expects to find the textures in textures/a51.
+The exporter currently expects to find the textures in the textures directory.
 Right now you need to use something like DFSViewer to populate this (just export all to that location) but eventually the python script will create them.

 ## Export to gltf
 Use the blender export to create a .glb file in the same location as the blend file.
-Do not select the +Y up transform because the exported file is already in the correct orientation.
+You need to ensure that you select custom properties are selected in the export options.

 ## Build the map
-This does not work at the moment.
-Probably because the blend file is being build wrongly.

 In RBDOOM-BFG open the console and type
 ```
-dmap a51/DREAMLND.glb
+dmap DREAMLND.glb
 ```

 You can then run the map with

 ```
-map a51/DREAMLND.glb
+map DREAMLND.glb
 ```

 # Some links for reading blender levels into RBDOOM3-BFG